wordofwarning/wordofwarning.org/current/2023-worksahead/asare/index.md

 Since 2012 it has offered over thirty-five small, supported, work-in-development commissions for artists selected from the previous year's [Emergency](/hab/emergency) platform and/or other events.
 Support includes mentoring and a public showing of the next stage of the work, in partnership with <a href="https://contactmcr.com" target="_blank">Contact</a>… Christian is [presented alongside two other artists](/current/2023-worksahead).

 #### Credits
-"Global Gaze", Audio/Video Editor, Videographer: Jonathan Mayorga Montilla<br>Music: *Colouour* by Moses Sumney, *African Gold* by Jamilah Barry (incl. excerpt of Martin Luther King Jr. 1967), *The Rhythm Part One* by Trüby Trio, *Conceptions* by 4hero<br>Painting by Christian Asare · Poetry by Christian Asare<br>Special thanks to Peader Kirk, Keisha Thompson, Tania Camara, Tamsin Drury for development support.<br>Seedfunded by <a href="http://divergencymcr.org" target="_blank">Divergency</a>
+"Global Gaze", Audio/Video Editor, Videographer: Jonathan Mayorga Montilla<br>Music: *Colouour* by Moses Sumney, *African Gold* by Jamilah Barry (includes excerpt of Martin Luther King Jr. 1967), *The Rhythm Part One* by Trüby Trio, *Conceptions* by 4hero<br>Painting by Christian Asare · Poetry by Christian Asare<br>Special thanks to Peader Kirk, Keisha Thompson, Tania Camara, Tamsin Drury for development support. *DUAL* seedfunded by <a href="http://divergencymcr.org" target="_blank">Divergency</a>.

 [Works Ahead](/hab/worksahead) [2023](/current/2023-worksahead) commissioned by [hÅb](/hab) + <a href="https://contactmcr.com" target="_blank">Contact</a>; produced by [hÅb](/hab).<br>Project Mentor: Peader Kirk · Thanks to Keisha Thompson & Tania Camara.